 - 10. When the pod clone process is finished, click OK. - 11.
+It is likely that you will need to reactivate the licensing on any Windows VMs in the Master pod on the second (third, etc.) host.
 Please test the master pod prior to cloning student pods.